CALL01353 659999

 Experience the Philippines

 Whatever your wish list, the Regaldive Team will help you plan the perfect Philippines holiday.
 Our tailor-made packages offer the ultimate in flexibility to meet your personal requirements and your budget.
-We feature a wide range of accommodation and flight options, as well as the option to combine two or more resorts, liveaboard options and city extensions in one, wonderful holiday.
+We feature a wide range of accommodation and flight options, plus the option to combine two or more resorts, liveaboard options and city extensions in one, wonderful holiday.

 Contact the specialist Regaldive team today on 01353 659999 to find out more – your Philippines dive adventure awaits!